paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-089-congregate-housing-services.md

 Subsec. (e).
 Pub.
 L. 111–374, § 3(b)(1)(A), substituted “Program requirements” for “Term of commitment” in heading.

 Subsec. (e)(1).
 Pub.
 L. 111–374, § 3(b)(1)(B), added par.
 (1) and struck out former par.
 (1).
-Prior to amendment, text read as follows: “All units in housing assisted under subsection (b)(2) of this section shall be made available for occupancy by very low-income persons with disabilities for not less than 40 years.”
+Prior to amendment, text read as follows: “All units in housing assisted under subsection (b)(2) shall be made available for occupancy by very low-income persons with disabilities for not less than 40 years.”

 Subsec. (e)(2).
 Pub.
 L. 111–374, § 3(a)(2), inserted “, except that, in the case of the sponsor of a project assisted with any low-income housing tax credit pursuant to [section 42 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section42&num=0&edition=prelim) or with any tax-exempt housing bonds, the contract shall have an initial term of not less than 360 months and shall provide funding for a term of 60 months” after “240 months” and substituted “upon expiration of a contract (or any renewed contract), renew such contract” for “extend any expiring contract”.